ilanbowen/neontask/README.md

 ---

-> ⚠️ **Note**: Also remove the GitHub self-hosted runner from your repository settings (Settings → Actions → Runners) after infrastructure destruction.
+> ⚠️ **Note**: Also remove the GitHub self-hosted runner and secrets from your repository settings after infrastructure destruction.

 ---